 RAL paint color palette – a universally used color marking system

-Why RAL pattern?
+Why a RAL sample book?

 Color selection determined by standards